 The Nutrition kit has been designed to be incorporated into the national school curriculum like the other health education kits.
 After finalizing the kit, we plan to distribute it through school programs and national campaigns that aim to reach as many children as possible.
 Partner associations and national ministries that provided feedback during the development of the kit are especially enthusiastic about the results and look forward to distributing it on a wide scale.
 (See testimonial below)

 Our goal for the WASH, Nutrition and other health education kits is to reach one million children by 2020 in Madagascar.

-While WASH and Nutrition, the first two in our series, are being rolled out, we are developing additional kits on health-related themes using immersive technologies, games, films, etc. Future kits will address sexual education and the prevention of STDs, addiction, and personal hygiene.
+While WASH and Nutrition, the first two in our series, are being rolled out, we are developing additional kits on health-related themes using immersive technologies, games, films, etc.

 The Nutrition kit can also be used as a training tool for community health workers and as a resource in outpatient nutritional recovery and education centers (CRENAM) that handle moderate cases of malnutrition.

 - Malagasy Ministry of Education